 Try these healthier Blueberry Bars loaded with almond flour, pecans, vanilla and tons of berries!
 At about 7 net carbs per slice, this is the perfect low-carb dessert!

+I am so sick of winter.
 So very sick and tired of winter, are you?

 Normally, I try very hard to appreciate all of the seasons without wishing them away.
 Not this year, I am over it.
 There has been a little bubble around my home.
 We have received zero (ZERO) snow!